jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 If you have a <code class="code-voice">Bool</code> value, it can also be used alone.

-Also an if statement can be placed inside the clause of another statement.
+Also an <code class="code-voice">if</code> statement can be placed inside the clause of another statement.
 We call this "nesting" if statements.

 <div class="code-block">
 if something == true {